miyanokomiya/no-mans-folly-doc/src/workspace-files.md

 All files and folders in the workspace, except for the workspace folder itself, are referenced to open the diagram, so you shouldn't arbitrarily change their names.

-This app doesn't create new workspace folder itself.
+This application doesn't create new workspace folder itself.
 You need to make a folder outside the app then choose it as a workspace in the app when you want to use new folder as a workspace.

 ## Diagram file
 The diagram data is saved as a file named `diagram.folly`.